NLie2/CYK-algorithm-for-CFG/README.md

 # CYK-algorithm-for-CFG
-Implementation of the Cocke–Younger–Kasami algorithm (also known as CKY algorithm) for context-free-grammars, which I completed for a Natural Language Processing course.
+Python implementation of the Cocke–Younger–Kasami algorithm (also known as CKY algorithm) for context-free-grammars, which I completed for a Natural Language Processing course.

 The Symbol, Rule, and PCFG (sub)-classes were given as part of the assignment